Waking and vigilance suppress sensory responses in the neocortex

 Increasing thalamocortical activity suffices to produce sensory suppression

 We found that solely increasing the firing of thalamocortical cells produces sensory suppression.
 [CA, cholinergic agonist (carbachol)]

 Thalamocortical activity activates (awakes) the cortex

 We noticed that every time the thalamus increased its firing spontaneously, the cortex would show signs of “activation”.
-During activation, slow cortical oscillations (typical of slow wave sleep) are abolished.
+During activation, slow cortical oscillations (typical of slow-wave sleep) are abolished.
 In essence, the cortex wakes up.
-This lead to test the idea that thalamocortical firing might be able to cause cortical activation.
+This led us to test the idea that thalamocortical firing might be able to cause cortical activation.
 We discovered that by controlling the firing of thalamocortical cells in the somatosensory thalamus, we could control the state of the related somatosensory cortex.
 Moreover, we performed this control by applying neuromodulators into the somatosensory thalamus, which provides a feasible mechanism for how this may occur normally.